zjfheart/Geometry-aware-Instance-reweighted-Adversarial-Training/README.md

 We evaluate the robustness on CIFAR-10 dataset under [auto-attack](https://github.com/fra31/auto-attack) [(Croce & Hein, 2020)](https://arxiv.org/abs/2003.01690).

 Here we list the results using WRN-28-10 on the [leadboard](https://github.com/fra31/auto-attack/blob/master/README.md) and our results.
-In particular, we use the test `eps = 0.031` which keeps the same as the training `eps`.
+In particular, we use the test `eps = 0.031` which keeps the same as the training `eps` of our GAIR-RST.

 ## CIFAR-10 - Linf